Table of Contents

 The most likely answer to this question is often allergy or friction irritation.
 This is one of the most common problems in the eyes of cats.

-Sometimes your cat can irritate one or both eyes with her paw while cleaning herself or while playing with another cat… Also, dust, strong odors, smoke can cause allergies and irritation.
+Sometimes your cat can irritate one or both eyes with her paw while cleaning herself or while playing with another cat… Also, dust, strong odors, and smoke can cause allergies and irritation.

 Some of the symptoms are: